-(3) Contributing membership is provided for any Single or Family member who contributes $100 or more, and shall be recognized as such during the membership year in which the contribution was received.
-A Contributing member shall be entitled to all society privileges, including the right to vote and eligibility to hold office.
+(3) Contributing Friendship is provided for any Single or Family member who contributes $100 or more, and shall be recognized as such during the membership year in which the contribution was received.
+A Contributing Friend shall be entitled to all society privileges, including the right to vote and eligibility to hold office.

 B – Other Memberships:

-(3) Corporate Friendship: Any corporation contributing $100 or more shall be a Corporate Friend of the society, and shall be recognized as such during the membership year in which the contribution was received.
+(2) Corporate Sponsorship: Any corporation contributing $100 or more shall be a Corporate Friend of the society, and shall be recognized as such during the membership year in which the contribution was received.
 A Corporate Friend shall not be entitled to vote or eligible to hold office.

 Section 4 – The membership of the society shall not be restricted in number.

 Article III: Meetings and Elections